-- > sudo apt-get install exfat-fuse - > sudo apt-get install exfat-utils - Unzip the Z-LiveRec.zip and it (about 11-13MB) to your home directory on you Raspberry PI.(The manual is located in the zipfile.) - Attach your recording mixer/device via one of the USB 3 ports on Raspberry Pi 4 and attach an USB 3.1 based memory stick to an USB 3 port.
-(The two ports in the middle) - 5.
+- 1. Load the LIBSoX library (Audio library for all kind of tasks) in a terminal window: - > sudo apt-get install sox libsox-fmt-mp3 - If using older versions of PLOS (before Buster, V10 and Bulleye, V11) to handle recordings with larger files than 4GB on the memory sticks with NTFS or ExFat format, please install the following library's from the terminal window: - > sudo apt-get install exfat-fuse - > sudo apt-get install exfat-utils - 3.
+Unzip the Z-LiveRec.zip and it (about 11-13MB) to your home directory on you Raspberry PI.(The manual is located in the zipfile.) - 4.
+Attach your recording mixer/device via one of the USB 3 ports on Raspberry Pi 4 and attach an USB 3.1/3.2 based memory stick to an USB 3 port.
+(The two ports in the middle on PI 4) - 5.
 Start Z-LiveRec app sometimes Raspberry requires changed access rights to the filesystem.
 To ensure that the app is executable run the command: "chmod u+x Z-LiveRec" in a terminal window where the app is located. - 6.
-The Z-LiveRec app can also be started from the terminal by using the "./Z-LiveRec" as command. - 7.
-For the full functionality in Z-LiveRec / you need internet access for registrating your license by clicking on the red license text using the licens info from the order mail (only done once at initial setup)
+The Z-LiveRec app can also be started from the terminal by using the "./Z-LiveRec" in the command prompt. - 7.
+For the full functionality in Z-LiveRec / you need internet access for registrating your license by clicking on the red license text using the licens info from the order mail (only done once at initial setup Not available in the Trial version of Z-LiveRec)